 Have you ever wondered why anyone would ever quit an activity as lucrative as real estate investing?
-You’re about to discover the top 3 reasons why people quit real estate and how you can avoid such a financially destructive fate.
-Statistics prove that more millionaires are created with real estate than any other investment vehicle.
+You're about to discover the top 3 reasons why people quit real estate and how you can avoid such a financially destructive fate.
+Statistically there are more millionaires created with real estate than any other investment vehicle.
 Real estate investing is, by far, the most tried and true way to financial freedom.
 But in order to experience the fruits of real estate, you must preserve through challenges and not quit.
 For anyone considering getting into real estate, or even if you are already trying to invest but struggling, you need to know the top 3 reason why people quit real estate so you can steer clear of the traps that have ended the careers of other budding real estate entrepreneurs.

 1. Wrong Expectations